yesodweb/yesodweb.com-content/blog/2012/10/future-work-warp.md

 Haskell's `Char` is Unicode (UTF-32 or UCS-4).
 The functions of `Data.ByteString.Char8` are using the `w2c` and `c2w` functions to convert `Word8` to `Char` and `Char` to `Word8`, respectively.
-Since `Word8` is hold in 32/64 bit registers,
+Since `Word8` is held in 32/64 bit registers,
 `w2c` and `c2w` do *nothing* in assembler level.
 The functions of `Data.ByteString.Char8` themselves have no performance penalty.